naninovel/docs/docs/en/api/index.md

 Assigns result of a [script expression](/guide/script-expressions) to a [custom variable](/guide/custom-variables).

 ::: info NOTE
-If a variable with the specified name doesn't exist, it will be automatically created.<br/><br/> Specify multiple set expressions by separating them with `;`.
-The expressions will be executed in sequence in the order of declaration.<br/><br/> In case variable name starts with `t_` it's considered a reference to a value stored in 'Script' [managed text](/guide/managed-text) document.
-Such variables can't be assigned and are intended for referencing localizable text values.
+If a variable with the specified name doesn't exist, it will be automatically created.<br/><br/> Specify multiple set expressions by separating them with `,`.
+The expressions will be executed in sequence in the order of declaration.<br/><br/>
 :::

 <div class="config-table">